ChrstphrHll/npc_gen/students/Aryana Ahrendue.md

 year: 1
 guild: Alderden
 partyID: 56
+tags:
+- Dragonborn
+- Barbarian
+- Protection
+- 1st
+- Alderden
 ---
 # Aryana Ahrendue
 ---
 ### Description
 - 1st year Dragonborn Barbarian in Alderden
-- long spines, Hazel eyes, and white skin
+- long spines, Brown eyes, and white skin
 - Is Youthful and Money-minded, and has Connection as their ideal

 ### Organizations